aqeelarshad19/apartment_door_connected/README.md

 </table>

 ### Solution- Wifi
-The Wifi based solution, is the first solution.
+The Wifi based solution, is the first of many solutions.
 It uses ESP8266 board to connect directly to the Internet.
 For cloud connectivity, I have used Blynk.io.
 Blynk provides the cloud solution for IoT devices.
 It has the integrated App to control the GPIO of the ESP8266.

 ### Circuit Diagram
 <table>